dfguooo/dfguooo.github.io/_projects/ghoststripe.md

 In intelligent driving systems, cameras are among the most critical perception sensors, playing a central role in tasks such as traffic sign recognition, lane detection, and obstacle identification.
 However, our research reveals that these seemingly reliable and well-functioning camera systems may harbor unexpected security vulnerabilities.
-This research project, **GhostStripe**, uncovers an attack method that leverages optical interference -- invisible to the human eye yet capable of deceiving intelligent driving perception systems.
+This research project, **GhostStripe**, uncovers an attack method that leverages optical interference -- **invisible to the human eyes in the physical world yet capable of deceiving intelligent driving perception systems**.
 This work was published at **ACM MobiSys 2024** [1] and received the **Best Demo Award at ACM SenSys 2024** [2].

 **Attack Effectiveness**